Members are used for registering and authenticating external users of an Umbraco installation (ie. forum members, intranet users and so forth).

 This guide will explain how to define and create members in the backoffice.
 If you want to work with members using the service APIs, links can be found at the end of the document.

 There is a default Member Type that can be used to create members.
-You can, of course, customize it to fit your needs or create your own from scratch.
+You can, of course, customize it to fit your needs or create your own Member Type from scratch.

 Creating a Member

-There is also a number of default properties on the Membership tab:
+There is also a number of default properties in the Membership group:

-Once the Member is created and saved you can access it by expanding the Members tree and clicking All Members to get a list view (with real-time search) or selecting the member type to filter by in the Members tree.
+Once the Member is created and saved you can access it by expanding the Members tree and clicking All Members to get a list view.
+You can also view members of a specific type by selecting the member type in the Members tree.

 Creating a Member Type

 You can create your own Member Types and add properties and tabs just as with Document Types.